 As more and more industries recognise the potential of big data, employees with skills in capturing, interpreting and taking advantage of that data will grow in importance.

-Big Data provides users with insights into trends and events which may otherwise be hard to detect or missed entirely.
-Businesses in many industries are placing growing emphasis on the capture, storage and exploitation of this data and leveraging it for further opportunity and advancement.
+Big data provides users with insights into trends and events which may otherwise be hard to detect or missed entirely.
+Businesses in many industries are placing growing emphasis on the capture, storage and use of this data, and how to leverage it for further opportunity and advancement.
 New roles are being created in this field; for example in data warehouse management and maintenance.

 About the Big Data Cross Sector Project

-The purpose of this project is to provide an evidence-based case and industry support for developing vocational training in big data and big data analytics skills that can be transferable across multiple industries.
-The Big Data Cross Sector project will review current and emerging developments in big data skills, particularly in relation to data management, big data analytics, and data-driven decision making, and identify related skills needs shared by multiple industry sectors.
-It is expected that this project will result in a significant reduction in duplication across the national VET system, and help to deliver a future fit Big Data workforce to organisations across multiple industries.
+The purpose of this project has been to provide an evidence-based case and industry support for developing vocational training in big data and big data analytics skills that can be transferable across multiple industries.
+The Big Data Cross Sector project has reviewed current and emerging developments in big data skills, particularly in relation to data management, big data analytics and data-driven decision making.
+It has identified related skills needs shared by multiple industry sectors.
+The intention of this project is to significantly reduce duplication across the national VET system, helping to deliver a future fit Big Data workforce to organisations across multiple industries.

 How can you get involved?